Wonderful service from start to finish.

 You should also hold several meetings with employees who are at risk of redundancy to discuss the situation and allow them to put forward ideas to avoid making redundancies, alternative vacancies, job shares, the selection criteria and any other concerns they may have.
 This is known as the consultation period.

 You should also consider and put forward any suitable alternative roles for the employee.
-You can read more about your responsibilities as an employer when offering suitable alternative employment here.

 At the end of the consultation period, you will need to confirm whether you are making an employee redundant.